abdirahimmahdi/Abdirahim-porfolio-web/README.md

 2. Create a new form
 3. Replace the `action` URL in `index.html` with your Formspree URL

-## 🔧 Troubleshooting

 ### Common Issues

 **Form not working**
 - Check Formspree configuration
 - Verify form `action` URL in HTML

-**Styles not loading**
-- Ensure CSS imports are correct
-- Check file paths in HTML

-**JavaScript errors**
-- Verify JSON data files exist and are valid
-- Check browser console for errors

-**GitHub Pages not updating**
-- Wait a few minutes for deployment
-- Check GitHub Actions tab for errors
-- Verify repository settings

-### Performance Tips
-- Images are served as SVG for scalability
-- CSS is modular for better caching
-- Minimal JavaScript dependencies

-## 📞 Support

-For questions or issues:
-- Create an issue on GitHub
-- Contact via the website contact form
-- Connect on LinkedIn

 ---